 The management of ACERA is vested with the ACERA Board of Retirement.
 The Board consists of nine members and two alternates.
 The County Treasurer is a member of the Board of Retirement by law and is elected by the general public.
 Four members are appointed by the Board of Supervisors, one of whom may be a County Supervisor.
-Two active members are elected by the General members; one active member and one alternate are elected by the Safety members; one retired member and one alternate are elected by the County Treasurer whose term runs concurrent with his term as County Treasurer.
+Two active members are elected by the General members; one active member and one alternate are elected by the Safety members; one retired member and one alternate are elected by the retired members.
+All members of the Board of Retirement serve terms of three years except for the County Treasurer whose term runs concurrent with his term as County Treasurer.

 Plan membership.
-At December 31, 2015, pension plan membership consisted of the following:
+At December 31, 2016, pension plan membership consisted of the following:

-Retired members or beneficiaries currently receiving benefits 8,990 Vested terminated members entitled to, but not yet receiving benefits (1) 2,027 Active members 11,071 Total 22,088
+Retired members or beneficiaries currently receiving benefits 9,242 Vested terminated members entitled to, but not yet receiving benefits (1) 2,263 Active members 11,111 Total 22,616